Mahek14/hotel-billing-system-python/README.md

 # hotel-billing-system-python
 This will Calculate the orders and in return will provide with a total cost or bill

-The Project is build by:-
+This Project is build by:-

 1. Mahek Desai - TE-EXTC
 2. Sheldon Kotian - TE-EXTC